Noise-induced Synchronization in Small World Network of Phase Oscillators: The effect of random force

-The noise-induced synchronization is also called {\it stochastic synchronization} and its occurrence in SW networks can be explained in terms of defect patterns in the steady states of Kuramoto model.
-Fig.(\ref{fig6}) represents the evolution of correlation matrix density plots versus reduced noise intensity, $ g $, for a specific steady state of SW network with four topological defects.
+The noise-induced synchronization is also called {\it stochastic synchronization} and its occurrence in WS networks can be explained in terms of defect patterns in the steady states of the Kuramoto model.
+Fig.(\ref{fig5}) represents the evolution of correlation matrix density plots versus reduced noise intensity, $ g $, for a specific steady state of WS network with four topological defects.
 It can be seen in this figure that turning the noise on, the defects resist against the noise up to $ g\sim 4 $ and for $ g>4 $ they begin to disappear until $ g\sim 6 $ where they vanish completely.
 Disappearance of defects enhances the homogeneity in the system and so the synchrony among the oscillators.
-This is more apparent in probability distribution of correlation matrix elements ($ p(D_{ij}) $) shown in Fig. (\ref{fig7}).
+This is more apparent in probability distribution of correlation matrix elements ($ p(D) $) shown in Fig.(\ref{fig6}).
 As can be seen in this figure, $ p(D) $ has two peaks at $ D=1,-1 $ for $ g=0 $.
 Increasing the noise intensity the two peaks move toward each other and at the onset of stochastic synchronization, $ g\sim6 $, they emerge in one peak.
-At this point the variance of $ p(D_{ij}) $ reaches to its minimum and again rises by increasing the noise strength.
+At this point the variance of $ p(D) $ reaches to its minimum and again rises by increasing the noise strength.
+Fig.(\ref{fig7}) represents the complexity of WS, ER and SF networks in terms of reduced noise intensity.
+The complexity is defined by Shannon entropy of $p(D)$~\cite{complexity}:

+in which $m$ is the number of bins in division of $p(D)$ ($m=200$ in this work).
+This quantity measures both the ability of a network to synchronize as a whole (integration) and in the mean while preserving the independence of its subsystems (segregation).
+This intermediate regime with high complexity is desirable for functioning of real neural networks.

+In top panel of Fig.(\ref{fig7}), we compare the complexity of Kuramoto model on WS network for different initial conditions, leading to the patterns shown in Fig.(\ref{fig3}).
+This plot shows that the complexity is larger for the patterns with greater spatial inhomogeneity (corresponding to the helical patterns with smaller wavelength in the regular networks), and these patterns are more robust against noise.
+By applying the noise, the complexity remains more or less unchanged until the the onset of stochastic synchronization at which shows a sudden fall.
+Beyond this point, the complexity tends to rise and reaches to a maximum at the noise strength by which the synchronization vanishes.
+On the contrary, for ER and SF networks, shown in the bottom panel of Fig.(\ref{fig7}), the complexity monotonically raises with noise strength and reaches to a maximum at the onset of the vanishing of synchronization.

+Finally, we investigate the occurrence of stochastic synchronization in terms of link rewiring probability $p$.
+We found that value of the noise strength at which the stochastic synchronization occurs, reaches to maximum at $p\sim 0.02$ and then decreases with increasing $p$ and vanishes at $p\sim 0.17$.
+For $p>0.17$, the behavior of the noisy Kuramoto dynamics on SW network is similar to the random networks.
+In Fig.(\ref{fig8}) we depict the phase diagram for a SW network with $N=1000$ and $\langle k \rangle=10$, in $g-p$ space.